hauk119/hauk119.github.io/README.md

 I asked Ani Hopkins for help fixing my mistakes in setting up GitHub, and Maddy Duke random questions about what methods she used for things just to quell anxiety

-Approximate hours spent: ~10?
+Approximate hours spent: ~15?
 They weren't all very productive though

+As a sidenote: bio.html has a strange background color effect caused by my use of a gradient background.
+I couldn't figure out how to fix it.